 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-Psychology is a very broad field that has been divided into a number of specialized subfields.
+Psychology is a very broad field that offers a wide range of career options.

 Compare and contrast the various subfields within the field of psychology.

-Clinical psychology involves the study and application of psychology for the purpose of understanding, preventing, and treating psychological disorders.
+Clinical and counseling psychology involve the study and application of psychology for the purpose of understanding, preventing, and treating psychological disorders.

-This subfield involves the study and application of psychology for the purpose of understanding, preventing, and treating psychologically based dysfunction.
+Clinical psychology involves the study and application of psychology for the purpose of understanding, preventing, and treating psychologically-based dysfunction.
 Clinical psychologists use various treatment methods to promote subjective well-being and personal development.
-Although clinical psychologists may engage in research, teaching, consultation, forensictestimony, and program development, many clinical psychologists focus on using psychological assessment and psychotherapy to treat individuals with psychological disorders.
+Although clinical psychologists may engage in research, teaching, consultation, forensic testimony, and program development, many clinical psychologists focus on using psychological assessment and psychotherapy to treat individuals with psychological disorders.
 In many countries, clinical psychology is a regulated mental health profession.
-There are four major theoretical approaches within clinical psychology, including the psychodynamic, cognitive behavioral, existential-humanistic, and systems therapy approaches.

 Industrial-Organizational (I-O) Psychology